Nedal-haltam/conv2d/README.md

 # PPM Image Convolution Tool

-This is a simple C program that reads a binary P6 PPM image, applies a 3x3 convolution kernel to it (e.g., edge detection), and writes the resulting image back in PPM format.
+This is a simple C program that reads an image, applies a 3x3 convolution kernel to it (e.g., edge detection), and writes the resulting image back the input format.

 ## Features

-* Supports binary P6 PPM image format.
+* Supports binary P6 PPM image format and PNG image format.
 * Applies a user-defined 3x3 convolution kernel.
 * Example: edge detection using the Laplacian kernel.
 * Includes helper functions for reading, writing, and inverting images.

 ## Usage